| A community

 the group and also see to any formal complaints or issues concerning the

+group.
 The Centre Manager

 has little influence over the group, except that she allocates the funding